It's no secret— Houston boasts one of the most robust and dynamic economies of in the world.

 Please take advantage of our four main documents below; Economy At A Glance, Key Economic Indicators, Houston Briefs and Annual Forecast.

 Houston is ready-made for business success.
 World-class infrastructure, welcoming business networks, and a can-do spirit among Houstonians, combined with a broad range of business resources, supports companies wishing to expand or relocate in the area.

-Houston is known as the "Energy Capital of the World" with almost half of its economic activity driven by the energy industry.
-Houston is home to 40 of the nation’s 145 publicly traded oil and gas exploration and production firms, including 11 of the top 25 as ranked by 2011 total assets.
-In fact, nine more among the top 25 have subsidiaries, major divisions or other significant operations in Houston.
+Houston is known as the "Energy Capital of the World".
+More than 3,700 energy-related establishments are located within the Houston Metropolitan Statistical Area, including more than 500 exploration and production firms, more than 150 pipeline transportation establishments and hundreds of manufacturers and wholesalers of energy-sector products.
+Houston is home to 40 of the nation's 134 publicly traded oil and gas exploration and production firms, including 10 of the top 25; nine more among the top 25 have subsidiaries, major divisions or other significant operations in the Houston area.